HumayunK01/ChatFlow/README.md

 - 🔍 **Chat Search** - Quickly find conversations in your chat history
 - 📋 **Copy Messages** - Copy individual messages or entire conversations
 - 🏷️ **Chat Management** - Rename, archive, delete, and organize your chats
+- 📁 **Folders & Tags** - Organize chats into folders and tag them for better organization
+- ⌨️ **Keyboard Shortcuts** - Work faster with keyboard shortcuts (Cmd+K for new chat, Cmd+P for search)
+- 📤 **Chat Export** - Export conversations as PDF, Markdown, or JSON
+- 🎤 **Voice Input** - Use speech-to-text for hands-free messaging
+- 🖼️ **Image Support** - Upload and include images in your conversations

 ### Developer Experience
 - ⚡ **Fast Development** - Hot module replacement with Vite